 Family: I grew up in metro Detroit with my parents and three siblings.
 I have an older sister, a younger brother, and a little sister.
-My sister Jessie is an occupational therapist and is currently pursuing to use her medical skills on the mission field in India.
-Josh is currently going to school at Oakland University and is hoping to graduate with a bachelor's degree in psychology this coming spring.
-Lastly, my little sister Lauren is almost sixteen and is in her junior year of high school.
+My sister Jessie is an occupational therapist and is currently pursuing to use her medical skills on the mission field.
+Josh has a bachelor’s degree in psycology and is working in insurance.
+Lastly, my little sister Lauren is in her senior year of high school.

 Teaching Philosophy: As a teacher, I want to create an environment where my students are inspired to learn and challenge their selves.
 I desire to assist them through every struggle, and rejoice with them in every triumph.
 I hope to instill a love for learning in my students and more importantly, a love for the Lord.
 I desire that every student who enters my classroom would leave at the end of the year having positively grown in their educational pursuits, become better problem solvers, creative thinkers, citizens, and ultimately better followers of Jesus Christ.

 Hi, I’m Deb Siekmann.
 I am one of the 5th grade teachers here at Immanuel Lutheran.
 I have been here 14 years.
 It has been some of the best years ever!
 I love my job; I get to share the love of Jesus daily and I work with some amazing Christian teachers.
 I grew up in Utica.
 I went to Trinity Lutheran, Utica for grade school then on to Utica High.
 I went to Concordia Chicago and received my degree in education.
 The Lord led me to my husband, Tim, there at Concordia.
 I taught a year in Houston, TX and a year in Sheboygan, WI before having my children.
 Before teaching in my own classroom, I was a substitute teacher for many years because it worked with my life as a mom.